qbead/qbeadWebsite/content/book/quickstart.md

 2. Open the Arduino software.

 3. Open the `Tools` menu and go to `Port`.
 You will see a list of serial ports on your computer; you need to find the one for the SpinWheel.
 If there are multiple ports and you are unsure which one to use, simply unplug the SpinWheel and see which serial port disappears when you do so.
 This port corresponds to your SpinWheel's serial port.
-If you do not see a port appear/disappear, you may need to try another micro USB cable. <!--(see Troubleshooting guide for more details).-->
+If you do not see a port appear/disappear, you may need to try another micro USB cable.
+We have more hints about this in our [Troubleshooting guide](/troubleshoot).

 4. Go back to the Tools menu and select `Tools → Board`.
 Select Arduino Leonardo as the board (a.k.a. processor), so that the software knows which <span class="footnote">“dialect” <span>Computer languages have dialects just like human languages!</span></span> to use to talk to the SpinWheel.